 This eggless coffee cake is easy to make and assemble, creating an effortless dessert!
 Follow along with the steps below or join me in my vegan kitchen by watching this video.

-Step 1: Prep Flaxseed Egg, Cinnamon Sugar and Cinnamon Streusel
+Step 1: Prep Flax Egg, Cinnamon Sugar and Streusel

 Before starting on the cake batter, it’s helpful to get a few things prepped.